ghostsquadclick/L4D3-No_Survivors/README.md

 I've developed a **1-Click Installer** for a seamless setup, especially if you want all the performance benefits and custom content immediately.

-#### (*NOTE: YOU DO NOT HAVE TO USE THIS, BUT I HIGHLY RECOMMEND ALLOWING THE ADDONS TO DOWNLOAD FROM THE WORKSHOP

-#### (REQUIRES YOU TO LAUNCH THE GAME, ALLOW FOR THE ADDONS TO FULLY DOWNLOAD [YOU'LL SEE LOADING ICON GO AWAY FROM BESIDE "ADDONS" AND THE MAIN MENU UI AND MUSIC WILL CHANGE]),

-#### THEN QUIT L4D2, OPEN YOUR L4D2 DIRECTORY, CUT AND PASTE (OR MOVE) ALL FILES FROM STEAMAPPS/COMMON/LEFT 4 DEAD 2/LEFT4DEAD2/ADDONS/WORKSHOP TO STEAMAPPS/COMMON/LEFT 4 DEAD 2/LEFT4DEAD2/ADDONS/,
-#### THEN CLOSE YOUR FILES, AND UNSUBSCRIBE FROM EVERYTHING ON THE WORKSHOP (TO PREVENT THE GAME FROM REDOWNLOADING)
+#### NOTE: YOU DO NOT HAVE TO USE THIS INSTALLER, but I highly recommend allowing addons to download from the Workshop.
+Launch the game, let the addons fully download (wait for the loading icon to disappear and the UI/music to change), then quit L4D2.
+Move all files from addons/workshop to addons/ in #### your L4D2 directory, and unsubscribe from Workshop items to prevent redownloading.

-#### THIS MAKES LOADING TIMES INSTANT AND PREVENTS A LOT OF OTHER ISSUES LIKE MODS NOT LOADING BEFORE STARTING A CAMPAIGN.)
+#### (THIS MAKES LOADING TIMES INSTANT AND PREVENTS A LOT OF OTHER ISSUES LIKE MODS NOT LOADING BEFORE STARTING A CAMPAIGN.)

 **Understanding Storage Requirements:** This is a large modpack!